 Our notebook companions use a combination of written narration, diagramming, drawing, and labeling alongside the books in the Julia Rothman series.
+These are publisher-approved notebook companions, and we are delighted to make them available to you.
 There is no prep-work involved – you simply grab your copy of the book and your notebooking journal and work at your own pace.

 Some questions I have received about this companion notebooking series: